The Role of the National Ski Patrol

 Origins of the National Ski Patrol

 The NSP was organized and directed by Charles Minot “Minnie” Dole as a committee of the National Ski Association (now the United States Ski Association).
-Through his efforts as the first national director of the NSP, the organization spread its effects and esprit de corps across the nation.
+Through his efforts as the first national director of the NSP, the organization spread its esprit de corps across the nation.
 Upon his retirement in 1950, Dole had built the NSP into an organization of 4,000 members serving 300 ski patrols.
 During World War II, Dole was responsible for the establishment of the famed 10th Mountain Division of the U.S. Army.
 Applicants for this remarkable military unit, which saw much of its fighting activity in Italy, were screened by the NSP.
 Many individuals who were responsible for the establishment of ski areas in the United States served in the 10th Mountain Division and contributed significantly to the sport.

 Thanks to this distinguished legacy of altruistic service, the National Ski Patrol was recognized with a federal charter by the United States Congress in 1980.
 This is a coveted endorsement that only a few other American institutions have earned, including the American Red Cross, the YMCA, and the Boy Scouts.
 The federal charter stipulates that the NSP shall continue to promote safety and health in skiing and other outdoor winter recreational activities.
 Accordingly, the NSP annually reports directly to Congress.